 The six key dimensions of food and beverage consumption today

 Lifestyle and values

 The pandemic brought personal values into focus for many consumers, who are now applying them to the food they buy.
-Nearly 1 in 3 say they are more conscious about buying decisions, while 43% prefer to buy brands that align with their values.

-Wellness and health
+Wellness, immunity, and mental health

 Convenience vs sustainability

-Extending into the metaverse
+Extending brands into the metaverse

 Companies that delve into this evolving virtual world will find willing consumers inside.

 With unforeseen geopolitical risks leading the list of organizational challenges, companies are realizing that “dark swans” are lurking everywhere.
 They are factoring geopolitics into their risk planning, on-shoring or near-shoring more functions, and building resilience into their supply chain and foreign exchange processes.

 Do you plan on changing your purchasing behaviors to mitigate rising prices, and how?